Are you ready to transform your table into a DIY farmhouse table for real cheap!?

 - The Dollar Tree Store Should Be Your One Stop For Everyday Essentials

-We may or may not have crawled under the table for a good 10-15 minutes before it dawned on us that we should flip it upside down so we don’t kill our backs, lol.
+I may or may not have crawled under the table and sat for a good 10-15 minutes before it dawned on us to flip it upside down, so we wouldn’t kill our backs.

-You can use any combination of sandpaper, that is just our preferred method and it works quite well.
-The lower the grit the more course and grittier the sandpaper will be.
+You can play around with whatever combination of sandpaper you want.
+The lower the grit, the more course and grittier the sandpaper will be.
 We tried starting out with the 150 but switched to the 80 because it wasn’t taking off all the varnish.

-These cloths are awesome, minus the texture of the cloth itself, you’ll know what I mean once you use one.
-These little tack cloths are great for picking up any dust on your project before you start staining.
-I use them all the time and they are pretty cheap on Amazon.
+These tack cloths are great for picking up any dust on your project before you start staining.
+I use them all the time, and they are pretty cheap on Amazon.

 Now on to the fun stuff!!
 Let’s see this table transform.

 Cover the table with stain using long strokes that follow the grain pattern.
-Let the stain sit for 5-10 minutes then use another cloth to wipe all the excess stain off.
-Repeat by adding more stain until you achieve your desired color!
+Let the stain sit for 5-10 minutes, then use a clean cloth to wipe all the excess stain off.

-I knew I wanted a white base for our table so I decided to experiment with chalk paint.
+I knew I wanted a white base for our table, so I decided to experiment with chalk paint last minute.
 I went to Home Depot and bought the color Everlasting by Americana Décor.
 You can also buy it on Amazon.

-I ended up putting 3 coats on the base of the table before I got the desired look I was going for.
+I ended up putting three coats of chalk paint on the base of the table before I got the desired look I was going for.

-Chalk paint tip: One benefit of using chalk paint is that you don’t have to sand before painting.
-I sanded our whole table before deciding to use chalk paint.
+Chalk paint tip: One benefit of using chalk paint is that you can get away without sanding if you plan to use chalk paint.